Complete Guide to Sentiment Analysis: Updated 2020

 One way to make this approach fit other types of problems is to measure polarity across other dimensions.
 You could look at specific emotions.
 How angry was the person when they were writing the text?
 How much fear is conveyed in the text?

 By using sentiment analysis, you gauge how customers feel about different areas of your business without having to read thousands of customer comments at once.

-If you have thousands or even tens of thousands of survey responses per month, it is impossible for one person to read all of these responses and have an unbiased and consistent measure of customer sentiment.
+If you have thousands of feedback per month, it is impossible for one person to read all of these responses.
 By using sentiment analysis and automating this process, you can easily drill down into different customer segments of your business and get a better understanding of sentiment in these segments.

 Disadvantages of using sentiment analysis

-While sentiment analysis is useful, we do not believe it is a complete replacement for reading survey responses, as there are often useful nuances in the comments themselves.
-Where sentiment analysis can help you further is by identifying which of these comments you should read, for example allowing you to focus on the most negative comments.
+While sentiment analysis is useful, it is not a complete replacement for reading survey responses.
+Often, there are useful nuances in the comments themselves.
+Where sentiment analysis can help you further is by identifying which of these comments you should read.

 How sentiment analysis actually works